-This site will be developed for a mix of edge-of-centre retail uses, which may include bulky goods, and residential development, along with public car parking.
-The retail may include bulky goods, but should not include a significant element of non-bulky comparison goods retail, and must be designed to mesh into the urban fabric and a single storey retail warehouse will not be permitted.
+This site will be developed for a mix of edge-of-centre retail uses, and residential development, along with public car parking.
+The retail may include bulky goods, but should not include a significant element of non-bulky comparison goods retail.
+It must be designed to reflect the urban grid layout and built form of the centre and a single storey retail warehouse will not be permitted.
 Development should take account of mitigation required as a result of a Flood Risk Assessment.

 Site size: 2.46 ha Indicative potential: 330-490 dwellings, 10,000-15,000 sq m net gain of retail.